M17-Project/TR-9/README.md

 *  an **ADF7021** chip for the RF
 *  an **LSM9DS1** 9DoF sensor
 *  a USB-micro connector for firmware update (so-called *DFU mode*)
-*  an microSD card slot for codeplug and storage
+*  a microSD card slot for codeplug and storage
 *  a connector for a GNSS module
 *  a Kenwood connector for external MIC/SPK